TABLE OF CONTENTS

 In summary, cannabis plants require sufficient amount of water to survive and thrive.
 The amount of water they need varies depending on the climatic conditions, type of soil or growth medium, stage of growth, and the condition of the soil.

-As a cannabis grower you need to observe your plants keenly and replenish their supply of water before they strat to display thirst symptoms.
+As a cannabis grower you need to observe your plants keenly and replenish their supply of water before they start to display thirst symptoms.
 It is a fine balance that one needs to strike between overwatering and underwatering cannabis plants.
 But that is what guides how much water is sufficient for cannabis plants.